roddhjav/apparmor.d/docs/index.md

 - Confine some *"special"* user applications: web browser, file browser...
 - Should not break a normal usage of the confined software

-See the [Concepts](concepts) page for more detail on the architecture.
+See the [Concepts](concepts)' page for more detail on the architecture.

 **Goals**